fikayo-sanni/ductape-docs/docs/storage/use.md

 # Processing Storage

-Upload files to your configured storage providers using `ductape.storage.run()`.
+Upload files to your configured storage providers using `ductape.storage.upload()`.

 ## Quick Example